The biggest cause of blocked sewer pipes at a residential property are tree roots.

 The trees to avoid planting in your garden or anywhere near your sewer line are Paperbarks, Bottlebrushes and Fig Trees.

 Trees to plant instead are Gardenias and Lemon Myrtles.
-Another was also mentioned but I didn’t get to write it down.
+Look for plants with non-invasive roots.

 Before you plant a new tree or plan your landscaping, check where your main sewer runs and check what type of root system your trees will have.
 If they have an invasive and strong root system, they have the potential to grow through your sewer pipe.

-- Call a plumber every 18months to 2 years to continually cut the roots inside the pipe.
+- Call a plumber every 18 months to 2 years to continually jet rod the roots inside the pipe.
 This is costly in the long run, and an inconvenience, but a cheaper short term option.

 Have you experienced a pipe blockage due to tree roots?
-How do you maintain it or did you get it replaced?
+Were you surprised by the biggest cause of blocked sewer pipes in a home?
 Do you live in an area with a lot of trees?